thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 The structure fields are defined as follows:

-- "token_type" is a 2-octet integer.
-TokenRequest MUST be prefixed with a uint16
-  "token_type" indicating the token type.
+- TokenRequest's "token_type" is a 2-octet integer.
+TokenRequest MUST be prefixed with a uint16 "token_type" indicating the token type.
 The rest of the structure follows based on that type, within the inner opaque token_request attribute.
 The above definition corresponds to TokenRequest from {{RFC9578}}.
   For TokenRequest not defined in {{RFC9578}}, they MAY be used as long as they are prefixed with a 2-octet token_type.

+- "token_requests" is an array of TokenRequest satisfying the above constraint.

+Note that when serialiazed in network byte order, BatchTokenRequest:

+- is prepended with a 2-octet integer representing the length of its underlying byte array.
+This is not the number of TokenRequest.

-- "token_requests" are serialized TokenRequests, in network byte order.
-The number of token_requests, as a 2-octet integer, is prepended to the serialized TokenRequests.
-In addition, the 2-octet integer length of each TokenRequest is prepended to the serialized TokenRequests.
+- has each of its TokenRequest serialized in network byte order.
+Specifically, this implies each TokenRequest is prepended with its length as a 2-octet integer.

 The Client then generates an HTTP POST request to send to the Issuer Request URL, with the BatchTokenRequest as the content.
 The media type for this request